Chicago Workers’ Compensation Lawyer

 Falls and heavy lifting cause thousands of Illinois workers to sustain serious back and neck injuries every year.

-The most common causes of work-related head injuries are auto accidents, falls, and getting struck by objects.
+The most common causes of work-related head injuries are truck and car accidents, falls, and getting struck by objects.

 While some occupational illnesses are caused by exposure to toxic chemicals and other substances, some workers contract diseases when they are under significant workplace stress.